Submissions to CL may be made in any of the following categories:

 Book Reviews.

-The submission of an article to CL for refereeing means that it has not been copyrighted, has not been published in or submitted for publication to another refereed archival publication, and has not appeared in any conference or workshop proceedings.
-Substantially extended versions of conference papers are acceptable as submissions.
+By submitting an article to CL for review, you are guaranteeing that it has not been copyrighted, has not been published in or submitted for publication to another refereed archival publication, and has not appeared in any conference or workshop proceedings.
+If a submission is found to contravene these requirements, it will be rejected without review.
+Substantially extended versions of conference papers are acceptable as submissions; in such cases, the paper itself must state clearly how the work reported in the paper goes beyond the work reported in the earlier publication, so that both reviewers and readers can easily establish the novelty of the work reported.
 The submitted manuscript must be available for peer review without restriction.
 If any version of the paper has appeared, or will appear, in any other publication, the details of such publication must be made known to the Editor at the time of submission.
 The final version of a paper tentatively accepted for publication must be accompanied by a Copyright Transfer Agreement signed by all of the authors or, in the case of a "work for hire," by the employer.
 This written transfer is necessary under the 1978 U.S. Copyright law.

 Manuscripts for Computational Linguistics should be submitted electronically in the form of a PDF file, formatted single-spaced in accordance with our Style Guidelines, and beginning with an informative abstract of approximately 150-250 words.
 Manuscripts must be written in English.
 Please note that Computational Linguistics does not do double-blind review: authorship of submissions is known to the editorial board and the reviewers.
-As such, it is not necessary to anonymise the manuscript.
+In order for all submissions to be treated equally, authors are expected to include their names and affiliations on the first page of the submitted manuscript.

 Paper submissions should be made through our electronic submission system.
 You will first need to register for a user account unless you have previously submitted to or reviewed for the journal.
 Remember to tick the "Author" box at the bottom of the form.
 If you already have an account, please log in to submit an article.
 Further instructions and help can be found here.
 If you have any problems not addressed by the above help page, you are welcome to email contact@cljournal.org for help.